tensorflow/haskell/README.md

 # Installation Instructions

 Note: building this repository with `stack` requires version `1.4.0` or newer.
-Check your stack version with `stack --version` in terminal.
+Check your stack version with `stack --version` in a terminal.

 ## Build with Docker on Linux